superMDguy/supermdguy.github.io/content/post/price_is_right/index.md

 It's tempting to stop right there and say there's no optimal way to play the game.
 But I was nerd-sniped.
 I couldn't stop.

-Game Theory gives us another option: [mixed strategy equilibria](https://saylordotorg.github.io/text_introduction-to-economic-analysis/s17-03-mixed-strategies.html).
+Game theory gives us another option: [mixed strategy equilibria](https://saylordotorg.github.io/text_introduction-to-economic-analysis/s17-03-mixed-strategies.html).
 Even in games where there's no pure mutual best response, we can still find probability distributions over potential actions such that if each player chooses their actions according to their distribution, we can reach equilibrium.

 A classic example is rock paper scissors.
 If you play rock and your opponent plays paper, you'll regret not doing scissors instead.
 No matter what, the losing player will wish they'd chosen a different strategy.
 However, if both players choose randomly between rock, paper, and scissors, there's no room for regret.
 Even though a player might wish they'd chosen differently in an individual loss, they still know that they couldn't have chosen a better _strategy_ to maximize their overall expected payoff.
 Since neither player can deviate and improve their payoff, that's a Nash equilibrium!

 The key idea in finding a mixed strategy equilibrium is ensuring you're **indifferent** to the action you choose, meaning all actions have equal expected value for you.
 If this wasn't the case, you'd be better off playing a different strategy that doesn't leave your action up to chance.
 We can solve for indifference by finding a distribution over your opponent's actions that make it so your expected value is constant.

+Since the payoff functions are symmetric, if you're indifferent to your opponent's actions, your opponent will be indifferent to your actions when you play using the same distribution.
+The mutual indifference will mean we've found a mixed equilibrium.
+When both players randomly select a quantile to play at according to this distribution, neither will be able to improve their payoff by switching to any other strategy.

 ### Mixed Equilibrium Derivation